Aebian/PassengerKI/README.md

 Drop the two files (.dll & .ini) into the plugins dir in your GTA V folder.
 Start the game with RPH and load the plugin.

+## Current Version

+v0.3

+## Current Bugs / Features not working

+Not tested with planes and choppers, use at your own risk.
+Currently the plugin is fully tested with vehicles only.